pytorch/torchcodec/decoder_native_transforms.md

    the values passed from the Python layer into transform objects that the C++ layer knows about.
 We will have one class per transform we support.
    Each class will have:
-       a.
-A name which matches the FFmpeg filter name.
+   1. A name which matches the FFmpeg filter name.
-       b.
-One member for each supported parameter.
+   2. One member for each supported parameter.
-       c.
-A virtual member function that knows how to produce a string that can be passed to FFmpeg's filtergraph.
+   3. A virtual member function that knows how to produce a string that can be passed to FFmpeg's filtergraph.
 5. We add a vector of such transforms to `SingleStreamDecoder::addVideoStream`.
 We store the vector as a field in `SingleStreamDecoder`.